 Note: If someone plays a "your next combat" Curse on you while you are in combat, it counts in that combat!
-The same is true for a "your next turn" Curse played during your turn.
+The same is true for a "your next turn' Curse played during your turn.

-If a Curse can apply to more than one Item, the victim decides which Item is lost or Cursed.
+If a Curse can apply to more than one Item, the victim decides which Item

 If a Curse applies to something you don't have, ignore it.
-For instance, if you draw You Got Baked! and you are already at Level 1, nothing happens; discard the card.
-(Some Curses have alternate effects, though, so read the card!)
+For instance, if you draw Lose Your Armor and you have no Armor, nothing happens; discard the card.
+(Some Curses have alternate effects, though, so read